Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 1. __Extended Law System__

-    Friendly Arm Inn, Elfsong Tavern and Blushing Mermaid Inn are "neutral grounds" where the group will not be attacked by Flaming Fist soldiers.\
-    But stealing from containers in may be interrupted by tavern guards.
+    Friendly Arm Inn, Elfsong Tavern and Blushing Mermaid Inn are "neutral grounds" where the group will not be attacked by Flaming Fist soldiers.
+But stealing from containers may be interrupted by tavern guards.

 2. __Ramazith__

     Improved dialogues for Ramazith and Abela.\
-    Tougher monsters on each level of Ramazith's tower.
+    Tougher monsters on each level of Ramazith's Tower.
 He will reappear on some levels during your battle to the top.

 3. __Jopi and his uncle Ragefast__